jaxdaddy/PriceReversalNewsSummary/README.md

 ## Features

 -   **Excel Data Ingestion**: Loads stock data from an Excel spreadsheet.
+-   **Automated File Processing**: Automatically detects and processes the newest `.xlsx` file in the `files/uploads/` directory, moving it to a `files/uploads/completed/` subdirectory upon successful completion.
 -   **Subset Selection**: Filters and selects relevant stock entries based on criteria (e.g., latest reversal dates).
 -   **LLM Normalization**: Uses Google Gemini to normalize company names for more accurate news fetching.
 -   **News Scraping**: Fetches news articles related to the selected companies using the NewsAPI.